vuejs/v2.vuejs.org/src/guide/render-function.md

 </h1>
 ```

-For the HTML above, you decide you want an interface like this:
+For the HTML above, you decide you want this component interface:

 ``` html
 <anchored-heading :level="1">Hello world!</anchored-heading>